smsohan/smsohan.github.com/source/_posts/2021-02-19-frontend-engineering.markdown

 here's a paraphrased version of what I hear:

 > "I talked to my friends in software and they told me it's better to work
-> on the backend or full-stack to have a fast-tracked career in the
+> on the backend or full-stack to have a fast-tracked career."
-> software industry"

 First, I do agree that there are generally more full-stack or backend engineering jobs than purely frontend jobs.
 I also agree that there's a